cruncher/docker-postgresql/README.md

 * Move the existing DB out of the way: `mv /var/db/9.6 /var/db/9.6-old`
 * Run the restore: `WALE_RESTORE_POINT='2017-02-01 19:58:55' ./wale-restore.sh` or `WALE_RESTORE_POINT='LATEST' ./wale-restore.sh`

 This will attempt to fetch the WALs from S3 and restore to the given point in time.
-After the restore finished, restart the master with `run-master.sh`
+After the restore finished, restart the master with `run-master.sh`, then delete the datadir on the slaves and restart them.

 ## Operations